Appliance Installation Guidance

 Now, there are two basic enemies that will stop a fridge from working correctly.
 The system that cools the air fails in some way or there is some sort of problem that prevents it from keeping things cool due to its environment allowing the hot air in or cold air out.
 System failure is a whole subject to itself and not within the scope of this article, we're looking at the other reasons for it not working.

 One of the factors that will determine how hot or cold an ambient temperature that any unit can be placed in is the quality and thickness of the insulation used to isolate the cool inside area from the warmer outside air.
-In short, the better the insulation the more expensive the appliance as a general rule and, ultimately, this will have a direct correlation in my experience as to how long the unit will likely last, especially in inhospitable environments.
+In short, the better the insulation the more expensive the appliance as a general rule and, ultimately, this will have a direct correlation in our experience as to how long the unit will likely last, especially in inhospitable environments.

 Fridge & Freezer Climate Classes